alpacahq/user-docs/content/orders/_index.md

 An order may be canceled through the API up until the point it reaches a state of either `filled`, `canceled`, or `expired`.

-## Buying Power

-In order to submit a buy order and have it accepted, your account must have sufficient buying power.
-Alpaca calculates the value of a buy order as the order's limit price (in the case of market orders, the limit price is 2.5% to 4% above the current market price as noted above) multiplied by the order's quantity.
-The value of the order is then checked against your available cash balance to determine if it can be accepted.
-Please note that your available cash balance is reduced by other open (pending) buy orders, while sell orders do not add to your available cash balance until they have executed.

-For example, if your cash balance is $10,000 and you submit a limit buy order with an order value of $3,000, your order will be accepted and your remaining available cash balance will be $7,000.
-Even if this order is unfilled, as long as it is open and has not been cancelled, it will count against your available buying power.
-If you then submitted another order with an order value of $8,000, it would be rejected.